-- Be shown respect. - Work in a non-threatening environment. - Be supported in creative efforts to provide a sound educational program. - Expect student to come to school prepared to learn. - Be supported in their efforts to maintain a positive learning environment.
+- Be shown respect. - Work in a non-threatening environment. - Be supported in creative efforts to provide a sound educational program. - Expect students to come to school prepared to learn. - Be supported in their efforts to maintain a positive learning environment.

-Guidelines for Behavior 2021-2022
+Guidelines for Behavior